nluna96/MechaCar_Statistical_Analysis/README.md

 - Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
 In your description, address the following questions:
 - What metric or metrics are you going to test?
 - What is the null hypothesis or alternative hypothesis?
 - What statistical test would you use to test the hypothesis?
 And why?
 - What data is needed to run the statistical test?

+To get a better understanding of how the MechaCar performs against competitors the following metrics are needed.
+- cost
+- highway mpg
+- city mpg
+- horse power
+- quarter mile time

+H0 : The slope of the linear model is zero, or m = 0 Ha : The slope of the linear model is not zero, or m ≠ 0

+With the above metrics we can beging to compare how the MechaCar performs against competitors.
+Specifically we want to test the vehicle specs associated to quarter mile time.
+We would perform a multiple linear regression model to indetify what metrics affect the quarter mile time.
+This test would help identify if relationships between the dependent variables (cost, highway mpg, city mpg, horse power) and the independent variable (quarter mile time) exist.
+A Simple random rample would be needed to conduct this test.
+That way the data is random and we limit the amound of outliers being tested.